Arunkumar-U/Terraform-Full-Course-Azure/lessons/day01/readme.md

-# Notes and diagrams of Day01 Video
+# Notes and diagrams of Day01 Video arun

 ## What is Infra as a Code
 - Provisioning your infra through code